snordgren/refine/README.md

 }
 ```

 Components generate elements based on parameters.
-If the DOM is re-rendered, components whose parameters are identical are not re-rendered.
+If the DOM is re-rendered, components that compare equally between the first and second renders are not re-rendered.